 Crisp mornings, crunchy leaves and warm colors all bring such lovely feelings to me.
 Decorating for fall is one of my favorite things to do.
 Today I’m going to share how I made this simple Felt Pumpkin Banner using HeatnBond Lite Fusible Adhesive.
 The fabrics in this post were generously provided by Blend Fabrics and the line is Fall Goodness by Cori Dantini.

 Felt Pumpkin Banner using HeatnBond Fusible Adhesive Instructions:

 To begin you will need to gather your supplies.
 I love working with wool blend felt, but any felt will do.
 A variety of fabrics makes this project fun, scraps would work wonderfully.
 You will also need freezer paper and of course HeatnBond Lite.
 If you wish to make this a no-sew project, you can easily switch out the HeatnBond Lite for HeatnBond Ultra.
-You will also need the pattern pieces found in my Craftsy shop HERE.
+You will also need the pattern pieces found HERE.